Tim Beckham

 Timothy Lamar Beckham (born January 27, 1990) is an American former professional baseball infielder.
 He played in Major League Baseball (MLB) for the Tampa Bay Rays, Baltimore Orioles, Seattle Mariners, and Minnesota Twins.
-Beckham was the first overall selection of the 2008 MLB draft by the Rays, and received a signing bonus of $6.15 million.
-He made his MLB debut in 2013, and played for the Rays through 2017, when they traded him to Baltimore.
+Beckham was the first overall selection of the 2008 MLB draft by the Rays and received a signing bonus of $6.15 million.
+He made his MLB debut in 2013, and played for the Rays through 2017 when they traded him to Baltimore.
 He played for the Orioles in 2017 and 2018, for Seattle in 2019, and for Minnesota in 2022.

 Early years

-Beckham, the youngest son of Jimmy Beckham, grew up in the Crestview Heights neighborhood of Griffin, Georgia.
-He often played baseball in his yard with his older brothers Stephen and Jeremy.
-During his younger years Beckham was involved in football, basketball and baseball.
+Beckham grew up in the Crestview Heights neighborhood of Griffin, Georgia.
+He often played baseball in his yard with his two older brothers.
+Beckham played football, basketball, and baseball.
 However, he quit baseball while in grade school to focus on football and basketball.
 Encouraged by his brothers, he got back into baseball.
 Beckham was the shortstop for the Griffin junior varsity baseball team as an eighth grader, and the varsity team at Griffin High School in 2005 as a freshman.
-His older brother, Jeremy had gone on to play baseball at Georgia Southern University and was eventually drafted by the Rays in the 2008 Major League Baseball draft.
+His older brother Jeremy had gone on to play baseball at Georgia Southern University and was eventually drafted by the Rays in the 2008 Major League Baseball draft.

 High school

 In his freshman year for the Griffin High varsity team, Beckham batted seventh in the order and hit 14 home runs on the season.
 In his first at-bat in 2006 as a sophomore, Beckham hit a home run.
 For the season he batted .405, hitting five home runs, three triples and six doubles.
 He also added 22 runs batted in and stole 15 bases.

 During his junior season at Griffin, Beckham batted .512, hitting nine doubles, six triples, and six home runs.
 He also added 39 RBIs and stole 20 bases.
 Following the season, Beckham competed in the World Wood Bat Association 17-Under Summer Championship, in Cincinnati, Ohio.
 Beckham finished the tournament rated as the #1 prospect out of over 2,000 participants.
 Later that year, in August 2007, Beckham took home the MVP Honors at the Aflac Classic in San Diego, California.
 Beckham concluded the summer of 2007 having batted .409, hitting nine home runs, 15 doubles, eight triples, and 32 stolen bases, against some of the best competition in America.

-Beckham committed to the University of Southern California during his senior year, but maintained his intentions of entering the 2008 MLB Draft.
-Through 24 games in his senior season, Beckham batted .500, with five home runs, nine doubles and three triples.
+Beckham committed to the University of Southern California during his senior year, but maintained his intentions of entering the 2008 MLB draft.
+Through 24 games in his senior season, Beckham batted .500 with five home runs, nine doubles, and three triples.
 Beckham also added 31 RBIs and 16 stolen bases.

-Beckham was rated by publications such as Baseball America as the top high school baseball prospect in the nation.
-Beckham was described as a potential five tool player at the major league level.
+Beckham was rated Baseball America as the top high school baseball prospect.
+He was described as a potential five tool player at the major league level.
 Beckham ran the 60-yard dash in 6.33 seconds, and bench pressed 200 lbs.